gbraad-fedora/fedora-lemonbar-xft/README.md

-# lemonbar-xft RPM Package
+# lemonbar RPM Package

-This is an RPM package for lemonbar-xft.
+This is an RPM package for lemonbar.

 Docker and docker-dompose may be used to build the rpm: